Review contents

 Saxo is one of the leading trading and investment platforms across the UK and Europe, and is very well established – founded in 1992, and very popular, with over 1,000,000 customers.
 It’s not just one of the leading places for individual investors, but also businesses and professional investors due to their reliability, security, low fees and trustworthiness.

-Saxo has or has close to the largest range of investment options compared to other top trading platforms, with over 71,000 investment options, covering a huge range of investment categories such as stocks and shares, ETFs, CFDs, foreign exchange, futures, options, and more (don’t worry if you’re not sure what these are, we’ll cover them below).
+Saxo has or has close to the largest range of investment options compared to other top investment platforms, with over 71,000 investment options, covering a huge range of investment categories such as stocks and shares, ETFs, CFDs, foreign exchange, futures, options, and more (don’t worry if you’re not sure what these are, we’ll cover them below).

 But not just that, the trading platform itself (the software) is one of the best out there too, and has won several awards over the years – it’s very fast, reliable, packed with features and has lots of liquidity (other traders to trade with) and the software has been improved over the years.
 Plus, the interface is great and very intuitive.

-The platform also works seamlessly on mobile too, so you can trade on the go – and is very highly rated, with a massive 4.5 out of 5 on Apple, and 4.6 on Google Play.
+The trading platform also works seamlessly on mobile too, so you can trade on the go – and is very highly rated, with a massive 4.5 out of 5 on Apple, and 4.6 on Google Play.

 There’s a huge range of features for both beginners and experienced investors, which include being able to trade both price directions (up and down), and margin trading (leverage), which is effectively trading with borrowed money to make larger trades (more on that below).